Skip to content

 At almost 770 square miles, the North Pennines is the second-largest AONB in the UK.
 The Pennines are a mountain range stretching through Northern England, often called the “backbone of England”.
 The North Pennines AONB is also a UNESCO Global Geopark, known for its spectacular landscapes.

 With open heather moors, rolling dales and meadows, tumbling upland rivers, and rich woodlands, this AONB has plenty of stunning backdrops for all kinds of outdoor adventures.
 This truly is a hiker’s paradise, with miles of walks and trails to suit any ability.
-And the area is filled with all kinds of wildlife, including a few rare critters such as red squirrels, short-eared owls, and otters.
+The area is filled with wildlife, including a few rare critters such as red squirrels, short-eared owls, and otters.

 8. Harrogate, North Yorkshire